HeddaZ/ServiceOnset/README.md

 </log4net>
 ```
 * Open windows services manager and start **ServiceOnset** service.
 Or directly execute `net start ServiceOnset`.
+* Known [Issue #7].
+ServiceOnset currently CANNOT support an UI-based program because of the *session 0 isolation* problem on Win2008 or above.
+Only added `Interop.cs` as a preparation.
 * Enjoy ~~

 Uninstallation